cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

 Keep in mind that api keys are intended for machine-2-machine communication; If you are talking to the Cat from a browser, set the api keys to secure your installation, but only communicate with the Cat via JWT (TODO: insert JWT tutorial).

-### CCAT_CORS_ALLOWED_ORIGINS
-Default value: `*`

-By default, the core APIs can be consumed from all origins, using the parameter you can restrict which origins can consume the APIs.

-### CCAT_METADATA_FILE
-Default value: `cat/data/metadata.json`

-The name of the file that contains all the Cat settings.

 ### CCAT_JWT_SECRET
 Default value: `secret`